Light Duty Restrictions for Nurses: Examples and FAQ

 Light Duty: The nurse is assigned to patients who require less intensive care, such as monitoring or discharge education, to allow for more flexibility and frequent restroom breaks during their shifts.

-Now that you understand how to assign light duty restrictions for nurses, you may be seeking more resources to help your staff thrive.
+Now that you understand how to assign light duty restrictions for nurses and have looked at some light duty work examples, you may be seeking more resources to help your staff thrive.
 Sign up for IntelyCare’s free newsletter today and stay in the loop of the latest healthcare insights on building a healthier workforce.

 Stay in the know